PerlFFI/FFI-Platypus/README.md

 For more details on enumerated types see ["Enum types" in FFI::Platypus::Type](https://metacpan.org/pod/FFI::Platypus::Type#Enum-types).

+There is also a type plugin ([FFI::Platypus::Type::Enum](https://metacpan.org/pod/FFI::Platypus::Type::Enum)) that can be helpful in writing interfaces that use enums.

 ## Memory leaks

 There are a couple places where memory is allocated, but never deallocated that may